cloud-ark/kubeplus/README.rst

 Here are our road map items:

 1. Automated discovery and binding between Custom Resources.
-2. Integrating Kubeprovenance_ functionality into KubePlus.
+2. Integrating Kubeprovenance_ functionality into KubePlus Platform toolkit.
 3. Improving operator-analysis to check conformance of Operators with guidelines.
 4. Tracking and visualizing entire platform stacks.